A few things about Gary

 Early life

-Gary Gary was born and spent his earliest years in country New South Wales, moving to Melbourne when he was 15.
+Gary was born and spent his earliest years in country New South Wales, moving to Melbourne when he was 15.
 His only childhood interests were in going to sea and archaeology.
 He achieved the first of these ambitions when he left school at 16 and joined the Royal Australian Navy.
-After 10 years with the RAN and in the Merchant fleets of Australia and Britain, he came ashore to pursue his second interest.
+After 10 years with the RAN and in the merchant fleets of Australia and Britain, he came ashore to pursue his second interest.
 (For a brief account of Gary’s sea-going life and how he served under four flags, click here .)

-In 1973 Gary gained a place at La Trobe University as a non-matriculant, and subsequently completed a BA (Hons) degree in history.
+In 1973 he gained a place at La Trobe University as a non-matriculant, and subsequently completed a BA (Hons) degree in history.
 In 1977 he was accepted into the University of London’s Institute of Archaeology where he was awarded a Master of Arts in 1979.

 Working life